 In this first installment, Patricia McCarthy, vice president for Enrollment Management, breaks down the challenges IUP faces for enrollment.
-See sections of McCarthy’s interview in the clips below, or watch it in its entirety.
+Read excerpts of McCarthy’s interview below, or watch it in its entirety.

 Note, you will be required to log in using your IUP username and password.

 Demographics are a challenge here—and across the US.
 In Pennsylvania, specifically, the number of high school graduates has decreased significantly.
 The demographics will hit a plateau in 2025, and then the number of students is expected to plummet.
 “As

 an institution, we need to be prepared to mitigate the demographic challenges.”

 In comparison to last year, we are experiencing a decrease in applicants and admitted students, but we are seeing a better conversion rate from admitted student to students who pay a deposit to reserve their spot.